bat/bat/INSTALL.md

 ----------

 BAT has been developed on Linux.
-The installation, unit tests, and examples are run and known to work on Linux and Mac OS X with both gcc and clang.
+The installation, unit tests, and examples are run and known to work on Linux and Mac OS X. On Linux, we test with gcc and on Mac OS X we use clang but both compilers should work on either platform.

 Windows is not supported.

 Dependencies
 -------------

+It is understood that all commands shown below are to be entered into a terminal.

-### Required: compiler
+### Required: Basic tools

 Compilation and tests work fine with gcc > 4.2 and clang >= 3.3.

 Under Debian or Ubuntu, you can install the essential requirements with

     sudo apt-get install build-essential curl

+In order to use the development version of BAT instead of an official release, some more packages are needed

+    sudo apt-get install autoconf automake git-core libtool

 ### Required: ROOT